yasuhiroinoue/science_digest_bot/README.md

 - Python 3.8 or newer
 - An active internet connection
-- An access to VertexAI (for Claude)
+- Access to Google Vertex AI (for Gemini API)
 - A Discord server with a webhook URL

 ### Installation